U.S. Geological Survey Manual

 (2) Review proposed occupational safety and health work rules and regulations.

-(6) Encourage employees to comply with pertinent occupational safety and health requirements and practice safe procedures during off-duty hours.
+(7) Councils, committees, and work groups encourage employees to comply with pertinent occupational safety and health requirements and practice safe procedures during off-duty hours.

 Return to Survey Manual